 As GPs, we need to be able to assess and treat a huge range of physical and mental health issues and be ready to deal with “whatever comes through the door”!

-I see myself as a good “starting point” for people on their journey to improving their mental health.
+A mental Health GP is a good “starting point” for people on their journey to improving their mental health.

-Do you prescribe medication?
+Do they prescribe medication?

-People are often worried about possible side effects from medications, and we can talk about this too.
+People are often worried about possible side effects from medications, and they can talk about this too.
 It’s important to consider the possibility of side effects and the “pros and cons” of using medications.
 However, in most people, side effects are usually only mild and temporary.

-I’m apprehensive about starting therapy – any advice?
+I’m apprehensive about starting therapy.